nodejs/node/doc/api/crypto.md

 default to [`Buffer`][] objects.

-The `crypto.DEFAULT_ENCODING` mechanism is provided for backwards compatibility with legacy programs that expect `'binary'` to be the default encoding.
+The `crypto.DEFAULT_ENCODING` mechanism is provided for backwards compatibility with legacy programs that expect `'utf8'` to be the default encoding.

 New applications should expect the default to be `'buffer'`.
 This property may become deprecated in a future Node.js release.